rafaspimenta/coursera-course/module2-and-1/README.md

-# coursera-html
-HTML, CSS, and Javascript course

-The github pages is enable: https://rafaspimenta.github.io/coursera-html/
+# module 2 and 1
+Lessons learned during the modules